nacarty/IntegralSocialMediaApp/README.md

    cross-referencing to ensure that the system remains consistent
 5. ArrayLists were used to maintain the lists described in 4 above.
 This data structure is ideal for maintaining unsorted data

+##How To Use The App
+1. Download the code from the maven project and build it in your local IDE
+2. Run the application using: $mvn spring-boot:run
+3. Open your browser to http://localhost:8080/socialmedia/ and perform any of the following requests:
+   a. http://localhost:8080/socialmedia/own?name=Matt   (Substitute 'Jill' in this request with Jill or Jack)
+   b. http://localhost:8080/socialmedia/following?follower=Matt&followee=Jill   (Substitute any name in this request with Jill, Jack or Matt)
+   c. http://localhost:8080/socialmedia/aggregated?name=Matt   (Substitute 'Matt' in this request with Jill or Jack)

 Nigel Carty
 August 24, 2021